The Dangers of Senior Isolation

 The good news is that social isolation among seniors is largely avoidable.
 These tips can help seniors feel more engaged in the world around them and help them overcome feelings of loneliness.

 Finding an exercise buddy or a caregiver and having an attainable fitness goal can give seniors a sense of purpose and accountability.
-From swimming to fitness classes at a local gym, or just regular walks with a neighbor staying active is crucial to aging well and happily.

 HIRE A CAREGIVER